 The best way to see Tonka is to attend the Safari Park’s animal encounters, where she is a star on the Ambassador Stage.
 At times, we display her exercise routine (flights) near the Park’s Okavango Outpost.
 She is a beautiful ambassador for her species.

 In past years, ranchers killed thousands of golden eagles, thinking the birds preyed on young sheep and goats.
 Yet studies showed there was no evidence that the eagles attacked sheep or other livestock.
 Instead, it was found that rabbits were the eagles' main food source.
 In 1962, golden eagles became a federally protected species.

 Unfortunately, many golden eagles are still killed by ranchers or others for their feathers.
 And their propensity to seek out strong winds can bring the birds into proximity with wind farms.
 Dozens of eagles are killed each year when they land on exposed power lines or attempt to fly through wind farms.
 Others are caught in traps set for other animals or are poisoned by tainted bait or lead shot buried in their prey.
 But the main reason for their decline in numbers is loss of habitat.

-San Diego Zoo Global works with energy companies to track golden eagles in southern California and Baja California, Mexico.
+San Diego Zoo Global works with energy companies to track golden eagles in Southern California and Baja California, Mexico.
 Several golden eagles wear miniaturized GPS transmitters so their movement patterns can be monitored remotely.
 The data from the eagles helps us track their movement patterns and habitat use across seasons.
-This information can help plan the best locations of wind farms.
-We hope this predictive management tool can minimized the risk of harm to the birds and their habitats.
+This information can help plan the best locations for wind farms.
+We hope this predictive management tool can minimize the risk of harm to the birds and their habitats.